chrisburnell/chrisburnell.com/_posts/2013-08-29-viewport-woes.md

 - Tutorials
 ---

-Oh, and if this article looks too long for a simple little tutorial, that’s because it is&mdash;this article is full of my views and opinions on the state of responsive design for browsers in this day and age.
+Oh, and if this article looks too long for a simple little tutorial, that’s because it is—this article is full of my views and opinions on the state of responsive design for browsers in this day and age.

-So <a href="#plain-and-simple">click here</a> if you want to jump to the main bit.
+So [click here](#plain-and-simple) if you want to jump to the main bit.

 --------